Surochita/AMC-Net/README.md

 Also kept test samples of the generated results.

-The folder "scan" contains slices from CT.
+The folder "scans" contains slices from CT.

 The folder "gt" contains the ground truth of the corresponding CT.